uwinkler/restate/README.md

 # Restate

-_Restate_ is the application wide state management lib for React you always wanted.
-Easy to use, easy to integrate, reactive and typesafe.
+_Restate_ is the React state management library you've always desired: user-friendly, seamlessly integratable, reactive, and typesafe.

-This is what it looks like:
+Here's a glimpse of its simplicity:

 ```tsx
 const { useAppState } = create({